higorsmonteiro/redcevepi/README.md

-# redcevepi
+# redccievs
-Python library to automate the main API routines of REDCap.
+Python library to handle REDCAP for CIEVS-Fortaleza.